-

 AI is core to TestWheel’s test creation, execution, and maintenance protocols.
 QAs can describe test flows in natural language, and the platform turns those instructions into executable information.

 The tool makes particular use of AI for test maintenance.
-When UI elements shift or attributes are renamed, TestWheel self-heals by adjusting locators and re-establishing targets automatically.
+When UI elements shift or attributes are renamed, TestWheel automatically self-heals by adjusting locators and re-establishing targets.

 In real-world projects, this will make a real difference when projects are six months in, the product has completed multiple redesigns, and your regression suite still needs to run nightly.

-TestWheel also uses AI to analyze test results and suggest the reuse of existing flows, which can avoid creating overlapping or redundant tests.
+TestWheel also uses AI to analyze test results and suggest reusing existing flows, to avoid creating overlapping or redundant tests.

 Cypress